 To confirm the diagnosis

-A doctor will usually do a vaginal examination if you have symptoms which may be due to endometrial cancer.
+A doctor will usually do a vaginal examination if you have symptoms which may be due to cancer of the inside lining of the womb (uterus) - known as endometrial cancer.
 He or she may feel an enlarged uterus.
 It is likely you will need to have a further test to confirm the diagnosis - usually one of the following:

-- Ultrasound scan of the uterus.
+- Ultrasound scan of your uterus.
 This is usually the first test that is done.
 An ultrasound scan is a safe and painless test which uses sound waves to create images of organs and structures inside your body.
 It is most commonly used in pregnant women.
-The probe of the scanner may be placed on your abdomen to scan the womb.
-Sometimes a small probe is also placed inside the vagina to scan the uterus from this angle.
+The probe of the scanner may be placed on your tummy (abdomen) to scan the uterus.
+Sometimes a small probe is also placed inside your vagina to scan your uterus from this angle.

 - Endometrial sampling.
-This is where a thin tube is passed into the uterus.
-By using very gentle suction, small samples of the endometrium can often be obtained.
+In this procedure, a thin tube is passed into your uterus.
+By using very gentle suction, small samples of your endometrium can often be obtained.
 This is done in the outpatient clinic, without an anaesthetic.
-The biopsy (sample) is looked at under the microscope to look for any abnormal cancer cells.
+The sample (biopsy) is looked at under the microscope to look for any abnormal cancer cells.

 - Hysteroscopy.
-This is where a doctor uses a hysteroscope, which is a thin telescope that is passed through the cervix into the uterus.
-The doctor can see the lining of the uterus and take biopsies (samples) of abnormal-looking areas.
+In this procedure, a doctor uses a hysteroscope, which is a thin telescope that is passed through the neck of your womb (cervix) into your uterus.
+The doctor can see the lining of your uterus and take samples of any abnormal-looking areas.
 This can also be done without an anaesthetic.

 Assessing the extent and spread

 If endometrial cancer is confirmed then further tests may be advised to assess if the cancer has spread.
 For example, a CT scan, an MRI scan, a chest X-ray, blood tests, an examination under anaesthetic of the uterus, bladder or rectum, or other tests.
-(See separate leaflets which describe most of these tests in more detail.)
 This assessment is called staging of the cancer.
 The aim of staging is to find out: